Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 • work in low-skill or semi-skilled jobs (cafés, warehouses, cleaning, Uber, construction, caregiving);

-• or work “in your field”, but have no idea how to get an employer to go through PERM → I-140 and actually sponsor a green card.
+• or work “in your field”, but have no idea how to get an employer to go through PERM → I-140 and commit to green-card sponsorship.

-We will treat your career as a sequence of steps, not a single “lucky shot”.
+This roadmap treats your career as a sequence of steps, not as a single lucky break.
 First you improve your English and get your education recognized, then you move into a “skilled worker” or “professional” role for EB-3, and only after that you strengthen your profile towards EB-2 (master’s or equivalent, higher pay, managerial or analytical duties).

 EB-2 and EB-3 as the “top floors” of your career ladder